CodeSolutionsDev/ServerAssistantAI/README.md

 - **For Developers:** [API Usage](https://wiki.code-solutions.dev/serverassistantai/developers/api-usage)
 - **GitHub Issues:** [Report Bugs or Issues](https://github.com/CodeSolutionsDev/ServerAssistantAI/issues)

-**:exclamation:Disclaimer:** Performance and accuracy depend on the chosen AI model, the proper prompt format required by that model, and the comprehensiveness of the server information document.
+**❗ Disclaimer:** Performance and accuracy depend on the chosen AI model, the proper prompt format required by that model, and the comprehensiveness of the server information document.